turingschool/backend-curriculum-site/module1/lessons/variables_strings_and_integers.markdown

 ## Recap

 Today, you accomplished the following:
+* What are the naming requirements for Ruby local variables?
+What are the conventions?

-* assign values to variables using proper naming conventions
+* How do you assign a value to a variable?
-* define "string"
+* Define "string"
-* use string concatenation with literal strings and variables
-* use string interpolation with variables
-* call key methods on strings
+* What is the syntax for string concatenation (aka How do you concatenate strings?)
+* What is the syntax for interpolation? (aka How do you interpolate variables into strings?)
+* Name a String method
-* define "integer"
+* Define "integer"
-* define "float"
+* Define "float"
-* call key methods on integers and floats
+* Name an Integer method
+* Name a Float method
-* read Ruby documentation
+* How do you get to the Ruby Docs?

 ## Homework
 *  Work through Core-Types for String and Fixnum